Ansari-Muskan01/SQL/Intro.md

--- Set Up Banking Database & Explore Table Structure

--- Learning Objectives
+## Learning Objectives

--- Understand Data and Database
+- Understand Data and Database<br>
--- Understand DBMS and RDBMS
+- Understand DBMS and RDBMS<br>
--- Understand SQL and MySQL
+- Understand SQL and MySQL<br>
--- Understand tables, rows, and columns
+- Understand tables, rows, and columns<br>
--- Identify common SQL data types
+- Identify common SQL data types<br>
--- Create a database
+- Create a database<br>
--- Select and use a database
+- Select and use a database<br>
--- Create a banking table
+- Create a banking table<br>
--- Explore table structure using DESCRIBE
+- Explore table structure using DESCRIBE<br>
--- Understand the basic structure of banking data
+- Understand the basic structure of banking data